-The founding and establishment of a colony on the West Coast of Africa in the 1820s, which later became the Republic of Liberia, resulted from a number of initiatives in which freed slaves from the United States of America, through the instrumentality of the American Colonization Society, returned to Africa in an eventually successful attempt to create a republic on libertarian lines.
-The first settlement, around Cape Mesurado, was named Christopolis, later renamed Monrovia, after the American President, James Monroe, and the Colony as a whole was referred to as Liberia.
-Other colonization Societies soon followed, and established colonies in diverse parts including Buchanan, Sinoe, Harper, and Robertsport.
-In 1839, these colonies, except Harper and Sinoe merged and created the Commonwealth of Liberia, adopted a new Constitution and appointed a Governor.
-Sinoe joined the Commonwealth in 1842, and four years later, on July 26, 1847, Liberia declared its independence, thus becoming the first independent Black African nation.
+The American Colonization Society established a colony of freed slaves on the west coast of Africa in the 1820s, with an aim to create a republic on libertarian lines.
+The first settlement was named Christopolis, later renamed Monrovia after the American President James Monroe, and the colony as a whole was referred to as Liberia.
+Other colonization societies soon followed, most of which merged in 1839 to form the Commonwealth of Liberia, which adopted a new constitution and appointed a governor.
+On 26 July 1847, Liberia declared its independence, thus becoming the first newly independent black African nation.

-So on April 12, 1980, the Americo-Liberian True Whig Party Government was toppled, and President William R. Tolbert , Jr. along with several of his Cabinet Minsters assassinated , in a bloody coup d'etat led by a relatively unknown Master Sergeant, Samuel Kanyan Doe.
-While this coup d'etat brought to an end 133 years of Americao-Liberian political dominance over Liberia, it, unfortunately, heralded a period of instability for several years to come.
+Finally, on 12 April 1980, the True Whig government was toppled.
+President William Tolbert was assassinated along with several Cabinet ministers in a bloody coup d'état led by a relatively unknown master sergeant, Samuel Doe.
+While this coup brought to an end 133 years of Americo-Liberian political dominance over Liberia, it led to a long period of instability.

-Expecting a new era of democracy in Liberia, the hopes of many Liberians were dashed when the Government of Master Sergeant Samuel Kanyan Doe suspended the Constitution, banned political party politics, declared marshal law, and became increasingly characterized by gross and persistent human rights violations committed with impunity.
-Under internal pressure, the ban on political parties was lifted, a new Constitution adopted in 1986 and elections held in which the Master Sergeant Kanyan Doe was declarecd the winner amidst widespread fraud and irregularities.
+The hopes of many Liberians were dashed as Doe’s government suspended the constitution, banned political parties, declared martial law and went on to commit gross human rights violations.
+Under internal pressure, the ban on political parties was lifted, a new constitution adopted in 1986 and elections held in which Doe was declared the winner amid widespread accusations of fraud.